-- If using Windows 95, 98, NT, Me, 2000, or XP, the easiest method to use is Peer-to-peer Printing. - If using Windows, and you need to print from MS-DOS programs, or you don't wish to install additional software, use SMB.

-However, SMB is not suitable for large, complex documents, so if you need this as well as MS-DOS printing, you should install BOTH Peer-to-peer Printing and SMB printing.
+- If using Windows 95, 98, NT, Me, 2000, or XP, the easiest method to use is Peer-to-peer Printing. - If using Windows, and you need to print from MS-DOS programs, or you don't wish to install additional software, use SMB. - However, SMB is not suitable for large, complex documents, so if you need this as well as MS-DOS printing, you should install BOTH Peer-to-peer Printing and SMB printing.
 MS-DOS programs can use the SMB printer, Windows programs should use Peer-to-peer Printing. - If your LAN has Network Servers (e.g. Windows NT, Windows 2000 Server) use the method advised by your Network Administrator.
-The Print Server can print via a queue located on a Network server, if desired. - Unix users refer to Appendix C Unix Systems - Macintosh users refer to the Macintosh section of this chapter.
+The Wireless Print Server can print via a queue located on a Network server, if desired.
+See Appendix B for details of configuring your Network Server to work with the Print Server. - Unix users refer to Appendix B. - Macintosh users refer to the Macintosh section of this chapter.